 I know I said it doesn’t matter how fast you get into ketosis, but there’s always those who don’t care or just want to know LOL… So, the section below is just for you.

-7 tips on how to get into ketosis in 24 hours
+7 Tips to get into ketosis quicker

 Just like my self-experiment, we will define ketosis as reaching a level of .5mmol/L or above via a blood ketone reading.